IDontHaveBrain/agent-squad/README.md

-  debug       Print debug information like config paths help        Help about any command reset       Reset all stored instances version     Print the version number of claude-squad
+  debug       Print debug information like config paths help        Help about any command reset       Reset all stored instances version     Print the version number of agent-squad

 Flags:
-  -y, --autoyes          [experimental] If enabled, all instances will automatically accept prompts for claude code & aider -h, --help             help for claude-squad
+  -y, --autoyes          [experimental] If enabled, all instances will automatically accept prompts for claude code & aider -h, --help             help for agent-squad
   -p, --program string   Program to run in new instances (e.g. 'aider --model ollama_chat/gemma3:1b')
 ```